jrief/django-angular/README.md

 ## Breaking News

+On 2017-07-23 **django-angular** version 1.0 has been released.

 In Django version 1.11, template-based widget rendering has been introduced.
 This gives us a lot more flexibility when rendering form widgets.
-However, **django-angular** had to be refactored and be adopted to this new API.
-I'd like to ask everybody to test the new branch https://github.com/jrief/django-angular/tree/features/django-1.11-support before releasing a next major version.
+It however required to refactor the internal API of **django-angular**.

 ## Documentation